hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

 Fetch if **none** of the nested objects defined via an array relationship satisfy a condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As by default a row is returned if any of the nested objects satisfy a condition, to achieve the above we need to frame the ``where`` expression as ``{_not: {condition}}``.
+As by default a row is returned if any of the nested objects satisfy a condition.
+To achieve the above, we need to frame the ``where`` expression as ``{_not: {condition}}``.
 This reads as: fetch if not (any of the nested objects satisfy the condition) i.e. none of the nested objects satisy the condition.